 Here’s a basic project management workflow you can implement:

-While basic Kanban tools are adequate for personal task management, team-wide project management calls for more features and functionality, so a platform like monday.com is better suited.
+While basic Kanban tools are adequate for personal task management, team-wide project management calls for more features and functionality inherent to a platform like monday.com.

 - Inventory management.
 A Kanban board is perfect for inventory management.